PCC-CIS-234A/Team-404-Not-Found/README.md

 ## Overview

-This is the implementation of **Story 2: Send Notification**, a GUI component for the Panther Pantry Notification System project.
-This form allows a user to send a notification message with a subject and body, and confirms the notification with a simulated recipient count.
+This is the execution of Story 2: Send Notification, a graphic user interface part for the Panther Pantry Notification System project.
+Through this form a person sends a notification message.
+The message contains a subject plus text.
+The system verifies the notification through a simulated count of recipients.

 ---